morsheduluofc/EntropyEstimation/README.md

 ## Entropy estimator
 We used the python package "entropy_estimators" to estimate entropy of the profile.
 It has a method "continuous.get_h()" that uses k nearest neighbor based approach to estimate the entropy.
 The link of the python package: https://github.com/paulbrodersen/entropy_estimators

+## Experiment settings:
+- Every profile X has n, d dimentional vectors
+- We used k=11 as the value of k of k nearest neighbor based approach
+- We used Eucliden norm to measure distance between two vectors